Math major and advanced courses FAQ

 For most students, the most accessible graduate courses to start with are those cross-listed with both an undergraduate (level 300) number and a graduate (level 500) number (for example, Modern algebra is listed as Math 380 and Math 500).
 These course also carry attributes that can be counted toward the math major (whereas pure graduate courses do not, with the exception of Math 544).

-Generally speaking, when taking a cross-listed course, undergraduates should use the undergraduate number, unless they are planning to apply the graduate version toward the graduate course requirement in the intensive major or the B.S. / M.S. degree.
+Generally speaking, when taking a cross-listed course, undergraduates should use the undergraduate number, if they wish to count the course toward the undergraduate requirements.

 Can I take a graduate course for Cr/D/F?